redvypr/redvypr/README.md

 paper.
-By the still continuing digitalisation of sensors, the number of sensors and the amount of data output is increasing drastically, which creates challenges in performing the above mentioned tasks, especially if several sensor need to be fusioned, as they provide data at transferred via different physical interfaces, different frequencies, times and data formats:
+By the still continuing digitalisation of sensors, the number of sensors and the amount of data output is increasing drastically, which creates challenges in performing the above mentioned tasks, especially if several sensors need to be fusioned, as they provide data at transferred via different physical interfaces, different frequencies, times and data formats: